 The Tsawwassen Ferry to Swartz Bay is the best choice for reaching Victoria quickly.
 The ferry ride is about two hours long.
 If the weather is fair, there is nothing better than to stand out on deck while navigating the narrow passages between the Gulf Islands.
 You enter a very narrow channel with a close view of Galiano Island on the north and Mayne Island on the south side, coming out on the south-west side of Salt Spring Island and winding your way toward Swartz Bay.
 As you approach the Bay, the island on the south side of the ferry is Pender Island.
 The islands offer a slower pace of life.
 There are small farms, acreages, and summer cottages.
 As well, many well-known artists make the Gulf Islands their home.
 20 minutes from the Swartz Bay Terminal is Beachcomber RV, our recommended campground for tonight.
-This campground offers CanaDream guests a discount during the off-season only.
 This is a good place to stay if you are planning to visit Butchart Gardens or the Victoria Butterfly Gardens in Brentwood Bay on the morning of Day 2.

 CanaDream Club Partners on today's itinerary

 Day 2 - Full day in Victoria Start your day by visiting Butchart Gardens, a short drive from your campground.
 While in the area, Victoria Butterfly Gardens offers your only opportunity to

 experience the warmth, beauty and romance of a tropical jungle without going to